Atlanta Writers Club

 Miller Williams Poetry Prize

-J. Bailey Hutchinson of Minneapolis won the 2022 Miller Williams Poetry Prize for Gut.
-She received $5,000, and her book will be published by University of Arkansas Press in March 2022.
+Alison Thumel of Stanford, California, won the 2024 Miller Williams Poetry Prize for Architect.
+She received $5,000, and her book will be published by University of Arkansas Press in March 2024.
 Patricia Smith judged.
 The annual award is given for a poetry collection.
-As of this writing, the next deadline has not been set.
+The next deadline is September 30, 2024.

 University of Massachusetts Press

-Stacy Gnall of Sparks, Nevada, and Wendy Barnes of Jersey City, New Jersey, won the 2021 Juniper Prizes in Poetry.
-Gnall won for her collection Dogged, and Barnes won for her collection, Landscape With Bloodfeud.
-Leigh Ann Ruggiero of Great Falls, Montana, and Kerry Dolan of Philadelphia won prizes in fiction.
-Ruggiero won for her novel Unfollowers and Dolan won for her story collection Safe Places.
-They each received $1,000, and their books will be published by University of Massachusetts Press.
+Saara Myrene Raappana of Marshall, Minnesota, and Jennifer Tseng of Santa Cruz, California, won the 2023 Juniper Prizes in Poetry.
+Raappana won for her collection Chamber After Chamber, and Tseng won for her collection Not So Dear Jenny.
+Linda N. Masi of Lubbock, Texas, and Terese Svoboda of Southampton, New York, won the prizes in fiction.
+Masi won for her debut novel, Fine Dreams, and Svoboda won for her short story collection The Long Swim.
+Michelle Ephraim of Worcester, Massachusetts, won the prize in creative nonfiction for her book Green World: A Tragicomic Memoir of Love and Shakespeare.
+They each received $1,000, and their books will be published by University of Massachusetts Press in spring 2024.
+Emily Hunt, Robin McLean, and Jeff Parker judged.
 The annual awards are given for two poetry collections, two books of fiction, and a book of creative nonfiction.
-The next deadline is September 30, 2022.
+The next deadline is September 30, 2024.

 Virginia Commonwealth University